sjgarland/YeomanGuide/Notes/Issues/Appearance.md

 Only Excel for Windows displays both the `Title` and  `Description` in the `Supertip` for a control.
 Excel for the Mac displays only the `Title`.
 Excel for the web displays neither.

 No version of Excel displays the `Icon` for a group on a tab on the ribbon.

+The title of  task pane does not stand out from its contents in Excel for the web, where both have a white background.
+A gray background makes it stand out in Excel for Windows and the Mac.

 The title bar for floating dialogs is different on different platforms.
 Excel for the Mac shows _Office Add-ins - localhost_.
 Excel for the web shows different titles with different browsers: a proper title with Chrome, but with a banner below the title with security information about _localhost:3000_; _localhost_ with Safari.